Political Science Courses

 POLSC-225 Dynamics of African American Politics in America

-This course describes and analyzes political problems and trends affecting the African American in America.
-Study of the Constitution of the United States and the rights, participation and obligations of African American citizens.
+This course describes and analyzes political problems and trends affecting the African American in America by studying the Constitution of the United States and the rights, participation and obligations of African American citizens.
 Significant events in history will be examined and discussed.

 POLSC-298 Independent Study